 OCLIS Academic Liaison Librarians support the teaching, learning and research needs of the Open Campus community and assist students in becoming proficient users and evaluators of information.
 Liaison Services provide guidance in accessing library resources; information literacy and reference citations; research techniques and the ethical use of information.
-For more
+For more information on these and other OCLIS services please visit us online at https://open.uwi.edu/library

-Open Campus Support Staff
+Open Campus Administrative Support